-Snowflake’s Cloud Data Platform and Modern Analytics
+Snowflake’s Data Cloud & Modern Analytics

 Demo of Performant, Secure, Scalable, Near-Zero Maintenance Platform

-What we demo in this on-demand webinar
+What we demo

 - Snowflake’s intuitive user interface